mapbox/mapbox-gl-geocoder/README.md

 ```

 ###  Using without a Map
 It is possible to use the plugin without it being placed as a control on a mapbox-gl map.
 Keep in mind that the Mapbox [Terms of Service](https://www.mapbox.com/legal/tos#[GAGA]) require that POI search results be shown on a Mapbox map.
-If you don't need a POIs, you can exclude them from your search results with the `options.types` parameter  when constructing a new Geocoder.
+If you don't need POIs, you can exclude them from your search results with the `options.types` parameter  when constructing a new Geocoder.

 ### Deeper dive